 That set of instructional approaches and strategies that enable learning to occur and give opportunities for the acquisition of knowledge, skills, attitudes, and dispositions within a specific social and material context is called child pedagogy.

-The 5 stages of child development include the newborn, the infant. toddler, preschool and school-age stages.
+The 5 stages of child development include the following stages.

 The 5 main areas of child development are cognitive development, social and emotional development, speech and language development, fine motor skill development, and gross motor skill development.

 This was all about child development and pedagogy notes for the CTET exam.
 Hope this helps you to crack the exam.
 If you have any doubts, do let us know.
 We will help you!
 All the best!
-For more educational blogs and fun quizzes, follow Leverage Edu on Facebook, Instagram, Twitter and Linkedin.
+For more educational blogs and fun quizzes, follow the study abroad experts at Leverage Edu.
+You can connect with us on Facebook, Instagram, Twitter and Linkedin.